aradpls/Deep-learning-CNN-for-detecting-pneumonia-in-chest-X-ray-Image-Processing-project/README.md

 2.Deep learning CNN code for detecting pnemunia ->  <strong>Deep_learning_model_(CNN)_for_detecting_pnemunia_in_chest_X_ray_final</strong>

-<strong>-> You can see the outputs on one run of our google collab notebook if you dont need to run it</strong>
+<strong>-> You can see the outputs on one run of our google collab notebook if you dont need/want to run it</strong>

 3.Images after processing -> <strong>ChestXrayoutput</strong>